fact-benchmark/factbenchmark/documentation.md

 # Fact Benchmark API (v0.5)

-This API aims to provide an independent, collective, shared resource by which researchers working in the field can colllaborate to push the state of the art in realtime factcheck detection.
+This API aims to provide an independent, collective, shared resource by which researchers working in the field can collaborate to push the state of the art in realtime factcheck detection.

 ## Inviting feedback